elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-stremio-jackett.md

 This guide illustrates how to use the [Stremio-Jackett][stremio-jackett] addon to stream content from debrid providers using [Stremio](https://stremio.com), sourcing content from your **own** torrent indexer ([Jackett][jackett]), rather than relying on the (*often-overloaded*) torrentio addon!

-!!! tip "New accounts get $10 credit, enough to run this stack for >2 months!"
-    Our services are subscribed to in "[ElfBuckz][elfbuckz]", our in-store account credit.
-All new users get $10 ElfBuckz upon [account creation](https://store.elfhosted.com/my-account/), in order to "kick the tyres" :red_car: before commitment.

 The advantages of this solution are:

 * Use the highly-polished, multi-platform Stremio app